-In addition to the scholarly output of NSRL-based faculty, staff, and students, the NSRL has had a significant impact on the scholarly output of universities and other institutions worldwide as a direct result of loans from the mammal, invertebrate, and GRC collections since the 1970s.
+In addition to the scholarly output of NSRL-based faculty, staff, and students, the NSRL has had a significant impact on the scholarly output of universities and other institutions worldwide as a direct result of loans from the Mammal, Invertebrate Zoology, and Genetic Resource Collections since the 1970s.
 Although it is impossible to determine a comprehensive count, we estimate that researchers at other institutions have authored at least 2,000 papers based upon specimens and tissues archived at the NSRL.

-Since 1972, the NSRL has produced two peer-reviewed publication series, Occasional Papers of the Museum (384 volumes, to date) and Special Publications of the Museum (76 volumes, to date).
+Since 1972, the NSRL has produced two peerreviewed publication series, Occasional Papers of the Museum (386 volumes, to date) and Special Publications of the Museum (77 volumes, to date) (Fig. 35).
 These series are well known and respected by authors for being a quality outlet for their publications.
-The papers published in Occasional Papers and Special Publications typically are the result of research efforts that utilized specimens and tissues previously or subsequently archived in accredited natural history museums.
+The papers published in Occasional Papers and Special Publications typically are the result of research efforts that utilized specimens and tissues archived in accredited natural history museums.
 Relevant topics include taxonomic studies, faunal lists, species descriptions, zoonoses, distributional records, and field and museum techniques and methodology, including molecular methods that are applicable to field or museum research.
 Submitted manuscripts are peer-reviewed, and authors are required to produce a final manuscript that is suitable for the series, adheres to scientific and academic standards, revised as required, and well written.
-Authors appreciate the timely review and decision-making process of the Editors, the overall speed of the publication process (3-6 months on average, as opposed to 1-2 years for most journals), and the low cost of the page charges compared to most journals.
+Authors appreciate the timely review and decision-making process of the editors, the overall speed of the publication process (3-6 months on average, as opposed to 1-2 years for most journals), and the low cost of the page charges compared to other journals.
 Further, all volumes of Occasional Papers and Special Publications are available for free viewing and download from the NSRL website.
-Printed copies are distributed to more than
+Printed copies are distributed to more than 40 libraries.
+Lisa Bradley, Senior Research Associate, currently serves as Production Editor for the Occasional Papers and Special Publications series (see Appendix B: Staff Profiles).